 - The staff at off-site hotels may not be as familiar with Orlando attractions.

 - Many off-site hotels are sharing shuttle services with other hotel properties.
 During the busy season this can lead to cramped buses.

 - Guests staying off-site can book their FastPass+ attractions 30 days in advance, while those staying on Disney property can book them at 60 days.
 The good news is that with the exception of one or two rides, you’ll still have plenty of options at 30 days out.

-If you were to ask me where you should stay when traveling to Orlando, my answer would be simple: stay in one of the best non Disney hotels that are still near Disney World.
+If you were to ask me where you should stay when traveling to Orlando, my answer would be simple: stay in one of the best hotels near Walt Disney World.
 While opinions will vary on this subject, the reality is that off-site Disney World hotels are much more affordable and offer many more amenities than you’ll find at on-site hotels.